BasileBux/custom-text-editor/README.md

 # Custom text editor

 A small personal project to write a text editor from 0 in Go and [Raylib](https://www.raylib.com/).
 This is a work in progress and pretext to learn a bunch of stuff.
+(The name is temporary until I find a nice one)

 The current features are really basic.
 Move with arrows, write text, delete text, open files, write files, ...
 If you are wondering what I will implement next, take a look at my [todos](#TODO).